The Chronicles of Narnia: Prince Caspian: The Return to Narnia (1951)

 Completed after Christmas 1949 and published on 15 October 1951, Prince Caspian: The Return to Narnia tells the story of the Pevensie children's second trip to Narnia, a year (on Earth) after their first.
 They are drawn back by the power of Susan's horn, blown by Prince Caspian to summon help in his hour of need.
 Narnia as they knew it is no more, as 1,300 years have passed, their castle is in ruins, and all Narnians have retreated so far within themselves that only Aslan's magic can wake them.
 Caspian has fled into the woods to escape his uncle, Miraz, who has usurped the throne.
 The children set out once again to save Narnia.

 The Voyage of the Dawn Treader (1952)

-Written between January and February 1950 and published on 15 September 1952, The Voyage of the Dawn Treader sees Edmund and Lucy Pevensie, along with their priggish cousin, Eustace Scrubb, return to Narnia, three years after their last departure.
+Written between January and February 1950 and published on 15 September 1952, The Voyage of the Dawn Treader sees Edmund and Lucy Pevensie, along with their priggish cousin, Eustace Scrubb, return to Narnia, three Narnian years (and one Earth year) after their last departure.
 Once there, they join Caspian's voyage on the ship Dawn Treader to find the seven lords who were banished when Miraz took over the throne.
 This perilous journey brings them face to face with many wonders and dangers as they sail toward Aslan's country at the edge of the world.